The Ford Government wants to ramp up the greenhouse gas pollution from Ontario’s gas-fired power plants by 375% by 2030 and by more than 600% by 2040.

 - Put in place an interim cap of 2.5 megatonnes per year on our gas plant’s greenhouse gas pollution and develop a plan to phase out all gas-fired electricity generation by 2030 to ensure Ontario meets its climate targets.

-Our call to phase out gas-fired power plants has been endorsed by 34 (and growing) national, provincial and local organizations.
+Our call to phase out gas-fired power plants has been endorsed by more than 60 national, provincial and local organizations.
 If your organization would like to join the campaign, please contact Angela Bischoff.